 I have learnt a new word.
 A noun.
 Offsite.
 As in, hey everybody, good news! next week we’ll be holding an offsite.

+The problem is that team spirit, in the words of Steve Archibald (of Spurs and Barcelona), is something only glimpsed in the aftermath of victory.
 Things usually get done just fine, even if nobody likes anybody else.
 And, conversely, white-water rafting will be more fun – and more team will seem to be built – with people you already like.

 But what do I know?
 My only ever offsite was a jolly to Thorpe Park theme park.
 We had strawberries and champagne, and then made ourselves sick on the rides.
 It didn’t beat any team-working ethics into us (I can barely remember who I went with), but it was OK.
 We were, after all, off site.